ToolJet/ToolJet/docs/docs/security.md

 ## Uncompromised Data Security with SOC 2 Compliance

-With SOC 2 compliance, Tooljet ensures the highest level of data security.
+With SOC 2 compliance, ToolJet ensures the highest level of data security.
 The adherence to SOC 2 standards mirrors the rigorous data protection measures in place, covering everything from encryption to robust access controls.
 It also guarantees a consistent level of service availability and process integrity, instilling confidence in our customers and stakeholders about the safe handling of their sensitive information.

 </div>